top of page

 • Be sure to test if you feel sick, even if you don't suspect COVID.

-• Rapid tests may not be positive until 3-5 days into an infection or longer, so keep testing!
-If you’re able, get a PCR to confirm infection.
-Keep a record of your test result in case of lasting symptoms.
+• Rapid tests may not be positive until 3-5 or more days into an infection, so keep testing and test repeatedly!

 Isolation and Quarantine